reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ### Commands

 An extension can include any number of commands.
-The structure of the commands is based on the folder structure, so you can group commands by placing them under a sub folder.
-There is no limit to how many sub folders you can use, however you should keep them to under 4-5 levels so it is not annoying for users to type out.
+The structure of the commands is based on the folder structure, so you can group commands by placing them under the same sub folder.
+There is no limit to the number of sub folders, however you should keep it under 4-5 levels so it is not annoying for users to type.

 Below shows some example of the folder structure and how the commands can be invoked.